 The treatment method depends on the type of crack you have and the extent of the damage.

 The dentist uses a small amount of composite to fill in the crack.
+Some drilling on the tooth may be required.
 This restores the tooth’s appearance and function.
 It is recommended for tiny cracks above the gum line.
 The procedure is very quick and non-invasive.
 You may not even need anesthesia.

 If a tooth was badly damaged by the fracture, a part may need to be removed.
 The most common way to cover that up is a dental crown.
 Usually made from acrylic or porcelain, it covers the chewing part of dentition.